 Did you lose a loved one who was in police custody?
 Are you interested in holding the liable parties accountable?
-If so, your family may need the legal guidance and support of an experienced Albuquerque wrongful jail death lawyer at Harrison, Hart & Davis, LLC.
+If so, your family may need the legal guidance and support of an experienced Albuquerque wrongful jail death lawyer at Harrison & Hart, LLC.

 Holding the negligent parties accountable may be the best way to recover the compensation your family deserves.
 But going up against the judicial system may be more challenging.
 Make sure you have a reputable attorney backing you up.
 Contact us today to schedule a free consultation to learn more about the wrongful jail death claims process in New Mexico.